PTDC Planning To Establish TIC At Gwadar Airport For Tourists - UrduPoint

 He said that Caretaker Minister of State for Tourism Wasi Shah was committed to construct Tourist Information Center at Gwadar airport as soon as possible to provide all kinds of information and facilities to tourists.

-He further said that Wasi Shah made it clear that he would not tolerate any incompetence within his ministry, underscoring his commitment in improving the tourism experience for all.
+He further said that the minister Wasi Shah had already made it clear that he would not tolerate any incompetence within his ministry, underscoring his commitment in improving the tourism experience for all.

 \395